gdhan8/Used-Car-Data/README.md

 It was a good experience to learn some R tools like dplyr, tidyr, DataExplorer, ggplot2, and tidyverse while also troubleshooting through data cleaning and collection techniques.

 ...While I now have the whole distribution of used Toyota 4Runner's for sale, we still don't have a new car.

+Ultimately, the tool could be used to help achieve a decision to buy a used car by examining comparative options in the market at scale.